iltempo/rulesio/README.md

 ###As general-purpose Rack middleware, with or without Rails

-    config.middleware.insert 0, 'WhenAUser::Rack', :token => 'CHANNEL_TOKEN'
+    config.middleware.insert 0, 'RulesIO::Rack', :token => 'CHANNEL_TOKEN'
-    config.middleware.use 'WhenAUser::Users'
+    config.middleware.use 'RulesIO::Users'
-    config.middleware.use 'WhenAUser::Exceptions', :token => 'ERROR_CHANNEL_TOKEN'
+    config.middleware.use 'RulesIO::Exceptions', :token => 'ERROR_CHANNEL_TOKEN'

 The current user
 ----------------

-WhenAUser can take advantage of knowing about the user behind each event, which is supplied by the \_actor field.
-This gem employs a number of heuristics to determine the current user, but you can also help it out.
+rules.io can take advantage of knowing about the user behind each event, which is supplied by the \_actor field.
+This gem employs some to determine the current user, but you can also help it out (the default value is `current_user.to_param`).
 If, for example, you want to use current_user.id as the \_actor for every event (and 0 for the logged out user), you could do this via:

     controller_data '{:_actor => current_user.try(:id) || 0}'